commonpike/Circular/README.md

 ###Getting started

+- Include jQuery.
-Include jQuery.
-Include Circular.
-Eventually, include the addons you'll use.
+- Include Circular.
+- If needed, include additional modules

-Then add a `cc-root` tag somewhere to tell Circular where to cycling:
+- Then add a `cc-root` tag somewhere to tell Circular where to cycling:

 	<html>
 		<head>